pocomane/brewed-in-the-apocalypse/bita.md

 - Do an __Assign an harm__ move
 - Add something in the scene that fundamentally changes the situation, for the worse.
-What you add must be irrevocable, i.e. the player can not avoid it reacting in any way, and the new situation should demands new kind of actions to the characters.
+What you add must be irrevocable, i.e. the protagonist can not avoid it reacting in any way, and the new situation should demands new kind of actions to the characters.
 This can be an event, a character, an object, or simply new informations.